uadmin/uadmin/docs/_build/html/_sources/tutorial/part8.rst.txt

 uAdmin Tutorial Part 8 - Customizing your API Handler
 =====================================================
-Before we proceed to this tutorial, let's create at least 10 todos in the Todo model.
+Before we proceed to this tutorial, let's create at least 10 records in the Todo model.

 .. image:: assets/tendataintodomodel.png